bobrien-pursuit/project-command-line-inventory-app/README.md

 **index** - index prints a list of the current inventory.

-**show** - show takes an ID prints the details of the item in the database.
+**show** - show takes an ID of a soap that's in the Current Database and prints the details of the item in the Current Inventory.

 **destroy** - destroy takes an ID and removes that soap from the database.